List of American astronauts by birthplace

 This article lists the birthplaces of astronauts from the United States' space program and other space travelers born in the United States or holding American citizenship.
 Space travelers who did not work for NASA are indicated in italics.

-American astronauts born in the United States
+Born in the United States

-Astronauts who were born in 46 states, Guam, and the District of Columbia have flown in space.
-No astronauts have yet flown in space who were born in Alaska, Nevada, Vermont or Wyoming.
+Astronauts who were born in 47 states, Guam, and the District of Columbia have flown in space.
+No astronauts have yet flown in space who were born in Nevada, Vermont or Wyoming.